Virginia Wade: Grand Slam singles performance timeline

 Note: The Australian Open was held twice in 1977, in January and December.

 Personal life

 Wade has no children and has never married.
 She has said "If I'd done better earlier, and my career had been at its peak earlier and I'd faded, I would probably have had a totally different life."
 She lives mostly in New York and in Chelsea, London.

+She posed for sculptor David Wynne for the 17-foot-high fountain Girl with a Dolphin, installed at Tower Bridge in 1973.